 The first Brüel & Kjær sound level meter to adopt this new technology was Type 2260, released in 1994.

 Connectivity shows the way to the future

 Aside from large colour displays and advanced post-processing; connectivity is a central feature of 21st century sound level meters.
 First released in 2004, Brüel & Kjær’s Hand-held Analyzer Type 2250 shared many features with its technological cousin, the personal digital assistant (PDA).
 A colour and touch-sensitive display was a leap forward in usability, while USB and Ethernet interfaces offered flexible and convenient methods for connecting to a PC – be it in the same room, or on the other side of the world.
-Today, sound level meters Type 2250 and 2270 can even connect wirelessly to Wi-Fi networks, making remote control from a smartphone possible, along with cloud-based services for data storage and sharing.
+Today, sound level meters Type 2250 and Type 2270 can even connect wirelessly to Wi-Fi networks, making remote control from a smartphone possible, along with cloud-based services for data storage and sharing.

 Today, smartphones are a constant presence in most of our lives.
 These pocket-sized devices are much more than just phones – they are wireless communication devices combining microphones, cameras, speakers, accelerometers, gyroscopes and high-resolution touchscreens, with processing power rivaling the desktop computers of just a few years ago.
-They connect with an ever-growing range of devices and sensors, from heart rate monitors and pedometers, to seismographs and even sound level meters like Type 2250.
+They connect with an ever-growing range of devices and sensors, from heart rate monitors and pedometers, to seismographs and even sound level meters like B&K 2245.

 It is unlikely that sound level meters will ever match the computing power and flexibility of contemporaneous smartphones, but if history has taught us anything, we can expect smart devices to influence sound level meter design in the future.
 The display, computing and wireless technologies developed for smartphones will increasingly be integrated into sound level meters, and the use of smartphones connected to sound level meters will also increase.